 The rights of speculators, developers, and owners have always been issues close to my heart.
 Long live the capitalist rulers of our lands.
 The absurd Maltese rhetoric, politics and situation have also provided much needed inspiration, laughter and also frustration throughout my life.

 Can techno be political?

-Techno was born in the poor black neighbourhoods, using cheap, sometimes stolen, electronic music instruments, it’s origins are steeped in black protest and the plight of Detroit.
+Techno was born in the poor black neighborhoods, using cheap, sometimes stolen, electronic music instruments.
+It’s origins are steeped in black protest and the plight of Detroit.
 The “Underground Resistance” label is one of the most influential techno labels of all time.

 So I’d say yes it can.